Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] See success message
 - [X] Changes reflected in queue
 - [X] User receives notification about changes
-- [TODO] Figure out what can be changed about a running entry: Name, notes, etc.
+- [DONE] Figure out what can be changed about a running entry: Name, notes, etc.
 ### Cancel Queue Entry (Admin)
 - [TODO] Don't notify about position changes when it's from a delete of one behind it in the queue
 - [X] Click "Cancel" on any entry